rpm-software-management/dnf-plugins-core/doc/post-transaction-actions.rst

    The shell command will be evaluated for each package that matched the ``package_filter`` and the ``transaction_state``.
 However, after variable substitution, any duplicate commands will be removed and each command will only be executed once per transaction.
-The order of execution of the commands may differ from the order of packages in the transaction.
+The order of execution of the commands follows the order in the action files, but may differ from the order of packages in the transaction.
+In other words, when you define several action lines for the same ``package_filter`` these lines will be executed in the order they were defined in the action file when the ``package_filter`` matches a package during the ``trasaction_state`` state.
+   However, the order of when a particular ``package_filter`` is invoked depends on the position of the corresponding package in the transaction.

 An example action file:
 ^^^^^^^^^^^^^^^^^^^^^^^